myaoo18/ec601project2/README.md

 ## Results
 Please see tweets.csv and sentimenAnalysis.csv for the 100 tweets retrieved and sentimental analysis scores.
-This project attempts to determine the overall attitude expressed within each tweet.
+*Make sure to scroll to the right of the sentimenAnalysis.csv file to view the scores* This project attempts to determine the overall attitude expressed within each tweet.
 The sentiment is represented in numerical score and magnitude values.
 Score: ranges between -1.0 and 1.0.
 They correspond to the overall emotional of the author.
 More positive score represents positive attitude, while more negative score represents negative attitude.
 Magnitude: indicates the overall strength of emotion.
 The score can go from 0.0 to infinite, meaning the emotion within the text can contribute to the text's magnitude.
 Thus a longer text block may contribute to a greater magnitude.
+#### This is an example of clear positive.
+@tegmark Nice work!

+Score: 0.8999999761581421, Magnitude: 0.8999999761581421
+#### This is an example of clear negative.
+@carsonight Not super surprising, given that internal combustion engine cars literally have “combustion” in the name

+Score: -0.6000000238418579, Magnitude: 0.6000000238418579

 ## Resources
 1) https://www.youtube.com/watch?v=pJUN9Rsu_30
 2) https://cloud.google.com/natural-language/docs/reference/libraries